Petal Maps

 Petal Maps is a map service based on TomTom provided by Huawei to devices with the operating system HarmonyOS, Android and iOS.
 It offers satellite imagery, aerial photography, 3D view surroundings, turn-by-turn navigation, head-up display and route planning for traveling by foot, car, bike, and public transportation.

 Honors

 In 2021, Petal Maps was awarded the Red Dot Design Award.

-Characteristics
+Features

 Basic

 Petal Maps offers the ability to zoom in and out to display the map.
 The user can control the map with the mouse to move to the desired location.
 Users can enter an address, intersection, or general area to search on the map.

 If someone wants to search for "cakes in London" to find restaurants that serve that dish near the city.
 Searches can find a wide range of restaurants, hotels, theaters, and general businesses.